Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 8

-**As a premium member i want to be able to transfer my time to another member who helped me:**
+**As a premium member I want to be able to transfer my time to another member who helped me:**

 + When a notice has been completed the author of the notice must click - ***Finalise Notice*** in their My Notices section of their profile.
 If the author has sufficient Time Balance, this action will handle the transfer of the amount of time payable laid out in the notice.
 If a notice is completed and the member who committed is not a premium member then obviously NO payment of time will take place.

 ![User Story 7](https://i.ibb.co/8BmnsG7/image.png)

 [Back to Index](#index)
 ### User story 9

-**As a premium member i want to be able to accept payment of time from a member i helped:**
+**As a premium member I want to be able to accept payment of time from a member I helped:**

 + If a has helped another member with a notice, then the author will handle the transfer of the time by clicking on the ***Finalise Notice*** in their My Notices section of their profile.